 Not only is the training they receive more than sufficient, but a higher percentage of USIMGs go into the field of primary care medicine.
 As baby boomers age en masse and there are fewer and fewer physicians to tend to them -- particularly in rural areas -- hospitals are relying on these graduates to fill much-needed roles, and are likely to do so more and more in the coming years.

 Neal Simon, president and co-founder of the American University of Antigua College of Medicine, said one of primary drivers of the physician shortage is that there aren't enough medical school spots to train the needed volume of physicians, On top of that, the number of residency positions, with some exceptions, have been capped at 1996 levels.

-"The second part of the problem is that in order to get licensure you need three years of residency training, and the number of residency slots has not increased by any real measure."
+"The issue here is that in order to get licensure, you need three years of residency training, and the number of residency slots has not increased by any real measure," said Simon.